sjjsy/sjjsy.github.io/_pages/connect.md

 ## Connect face-to-face

 I'm based in Helsinki.
-I like to jog in Helsinki Central Park, near Metsälä, and dance at West Coast Swing events organized by Rock'n'Roll Dance Club Comets.
+I like to jog in Helsinki Central Park, near Metsälä, and dance at West Coast swing events organized by Rock'n'Roll Dance Club Comets.
 Come jog or dance with me, maybe?
 Connect and message me online or directly suggest a time via [Doodle MeetMe](https://doodle.com/samsy) to schedule a meeting!